gmarus777/Printed-Latex-Data-Generation/README.md

 <br />

-**Note: parsing for ArXiv, Wikipedia and Stackexchange sources are coming.**
+**Note: One can use any .tar files with LaTex formulas to parse, need to manually add it to the folder.** <br />
-**Note: One can use any .tar files with LaTex formulas to parse, need to manually add it to the folder.**
+**Parsing for ArXiv, Wikipedia and Stackexchange sources are coming.**